Racer goby

 The racer goby (Babka gymnotrachelus) is a species of goby native to fresh, sometimes brackish, waters, of the Black Sea basin.
 It is a Ponto-Caspian relict species.
-The species is placed a monotypic genus, Babka, which was once considered a subgenus of genus Neogobius, but was then elevated to genus-status based on the molecular analysis.
+The species is placed in Babka, which was once considered a subgenus of genus Neogobius, but was then elevated to genus-status based on the molecular analysis.

 Characteristics

 It has 7–8 dorsal spines, 14–18 dorsal soft rays, a single anal spine and 12–16 anal soft rays.

 This species is distinguished from its relatives in Neogobius based on multiple characteristics.
 B. gymnotrachelus has diagonal bars of irregular position and shape.
 The first branched ray of second dorsal is about as long as its penultimate ray.
 It lacks scales on the midline of its nape, anterior to its preoperculum.
 It has a pelvic-disc fraenum with small rounded lobes and length less than 1/6 of width at base.
 It has 54–62 + 2–3 scales in midlateral series.
 The posterior part of first dorsal has no black spot.